-The applied methodology enables the selection of symptom subsets to maximise the capture of cases while taking account of specific laboratory capacity.
-Our findings have important implications for COVID-19 vaccine developers to optimise the choice of triggering symptoms for diagnostic work-up COVID-19 vaccine efficacy trials and also implications for public health due to the community-based nature of the data source used.
+The applied methodology enables the selection of symptom combinations to maximise the capture of cases while taking account of specific laboratory capacity.
+Our findings not only have important implications for COVID-19 vaccine developers to optimise the choice of triggering symptoms for diagnostic work-up COVID-19 vaccine efficacy trials, but also have wider public health implications for early detection of symptomatic SARS-CoV-2 infection.